-- 5. Child Development Career Investigation (possible job shadows: teacher, day care provider, coach, etc.) create a book or display on your experience. - Dictated storybook.
-Ask a child to tell you a story, take 6. down their exact words and find the pictures to complete the story. - 7.
-First aid kit list items included (no store-bought kits). - 8.
-Flannel board with story pieces (include story). - 9.
-Illustrated growth chart representing the development of a child you have been observing. - 10.
-Original game to play with a child (include instructions) - Original storybook for a child handwritten, pictures 11. drawn. - Original storybook for a child, using a computer.
-12. - Plan a child's party, include age of child, number of 13. guests, refreshments, games, schedule. - 14.
-Picture dictionary for a child - handwritten, pictures drawn. - Picture dictionary for a child, using a computer.
-15. - Puppet created by exhibitor.
-16. - Puzzle made by exhibitor.
-17. - Safe lightweight mobile for infant's room.
-18. - Safe toy or game for a child from recycled items, describe 19. how made and intended use of toy or directions for - 20.
-Scrapbook of five games to play with children, explain and illustrate actions. - Soft tov.
-21. - Travel kit, include appropriate activities and toys to use 22. when traveling; list items included.
+- tended.
+9. Illustrated growth chart representing the development of a child you have been observing. - 10.
+Original game to play with a child (include instructions) - 11.
+Original storybook for a child handwritten, pictures drawn. - 12.
+Original storybook for a child, using a computer. - 13.
+Plan a child's party, include age of child, number of guests, refreshments, games, schedule. - 14.
+Picture dictionary for a child handwritten, pictures drawn. - 15.
+Picture dictionary for a child, using a computer. - 16.
+Puppet created by exhibitor. - 17.
+Puzzle made by exhibitor. - 18.
+Safe lightweight mobile for infant's room. - 19.
+Safe toy or game for a child from recycled items, describe how made and intended use of toy or directions for games. - 20.
+Scrapbook of five games to play with children, explain and illustrate actions. - 21.
+Soft toy. - 22.
+Travel kit, include appropriate activities and toys to use when traveling; list items included.

-DEPARTMENT 31 - JUNIOR COMMUNICATIONS
+DEPARTMENT 31 - JUNIOR COMMUNICATIONS (Danish Judging)

-Superintendent: Beckey Kramer
+Superintendent: Beckey Kramer & Madonna Jelinek